-CB8 remains extremely concerned about the plans for a new Marine Transfer Station at 91st Street.
-The population, particularly of children, in the immediate area of this site has increased tremendously since the former transfer station was closed.
 The current proposed site of the MTS bisects Asphalt Green, a New York City Park.
-Asphalt Green services thousands of residents per year, and is a space for schoolchildren all over the city to participate in school athletics (many thousands of asthma afflicted children use this facility).
+Asphalt Green services thousands of residents per year, and is also a space for school children all over the city to participate in school athletics (many thousands of asthma afflicted children use this facility).
 In addition, there is also a day camp in the summer.
 When the MTS was previously in operation, it created an offensive environment for the campers and many children were forced to leave the program because they were getting sick from the noxious odors.